Vincent-Young4869/ignite-kubernetes-operator/README.md

 A Kubernetes operator for Apache Ignite (or GridGain Ignite), implemented in Java.
 It allows users to manage Ignite applications and their lifecycle through native k8s tooling like kubectl.

+(The implementation is based on [Java Operator SDK](https://javaoperatorsdk.io/docs/) and is adopted from [flink-kubernetes-operator](https://github.com/apache/flink-kubernetes-operator) project)

 ## Modules Summary
 Currently, the repo includes 3 modules:
 - **examples**